like-minded individuals could come together and learn from each other while also looking for ways to advance the conversation at a macro-level.

 When Mile High Connects decided to close its doors, it was in recognition that our founding mission of preserving affordability near transit in the Denver area had been accomplished.
 Our efforts allowed us to mobilize resources and residents, impact policy, and invest in inspirational community projects, while creating and strengthening collaboration among diverse partners.

 We know that our region’s needs have shifted and a new voice is necessary to follow the emerging momentum around community ownership.
 To galvanize broader support for grassroots community owned and benefiting real estate & cement our legacy, MHC invested $225,000 in the early planning of a new partnership of three regional/state organizations.
 These investments, alongside our place-based investments, will encourage learning, building new partnerships, identifying opportunities, and gaining momentum for a focused regional conversation on the issue.
-The following organizations will be bring their expertise to this regional conversation:
+The following organizations will be bring their expertise to this regional focus:

 Mile High Connects Last Stop | A Journey of Community Impact 2022